CU Law Student Symposium:

 KEYNOTE & PANELS

-Internet and phone service are essential to modern daily life.
-The Internet allows people to apply for jobs, research homework, bank, buy goods, watch television, track their health, run a business, and stay in touch with loved ones.
-Individuals without access to the Internet are not able to participate fully in society.
-The cost of service is major barrier that impedes poor people from getting online.
-The Lifeline Program provides a subsidy for low-income individuals to help pay for Internet or phone service.
-The panelists will discuss affordability and access of Internet and phone service in Native, rural, and low-income communities, and for individuals in prison.
+The Internet is essential to modern daily life.
+It allows people to apply for jobs, complete homework, bank, buy goods, watch television, track their health, run a business, and stay in touch with loved ones.
+Panelists will discuss access to the Internet in Native, rural, and poor communities, and for individuals in prison.

 • Dee Davis, President, Center for Rural Strategies